ocaml-gospel/gospel/doc/getting-started.rst

 interpretations of your semantics, or wrong usage of your library.

 But besides the ``gospel`` binary, we also provide a developer API which lets other tools leverage these specifications to provide different features.
-Some such tools already exist, and let you benefit from the specification to bring more guarantees to your programs.
+Such tools already exist, and let you benefit from the specification to bring more guarantees to your programs.

 .. index:: cameleer